syrianarchive/syrianarchive-investigations/investigations/Zardana.md

 ![](/assets/investigations/zardana/image5.png)

-## Comparison of the damaged building
+## Comparison of the Damaged Building

 Through comparing the [video published by Aleppo Today during the rescue operations at night](https://www.google.com/url?q=https://www.facebook.com/HalabTodayTV/videos/2247042018646557/&sa=D&ust=1538476154388000) and the [video by SY Plus](https://www.google.com/url?q=https://www.youtube.com/watch?v%3DB_E0k0cBOf8&sa=D&ust=1538476154389000) which showed the destroyed impact site that was filmed the day after the airstrikes, The Syrian Archive investigation team was able to confirm that both videos filmed in the same location.